-- The Federal Stafford Loan is a low-interest loan available to students who have financial need as determined by the results of the FAFSA.
+- The Federal Direct Loan is a low-interest loan available to students who have financial need as determined by the results of the FAFSA.
 The loan is made to the student by the Federal Department of Education through the Direct Loan Program.
 Upon repayment, loan payments are made directly to the Department of Education on a monthly basis.
 Interest rates for Direct loans are calculated yearly.
-Please visit studentaid.ed.gov for current interest rates - Federal Unsubsidized Direct Loan Interest Rates Interest begins accruing after the first disbursement.
+Please visit studentaid.gov for current interest rates - Federal Unsubsidized Direct Loan Interest Rates Interest begins accruing after the first disbursement.
 The student is responsible for any interest accrued but can defer the interest with the principle of the loan. - Unsubsidized loans have a fixed interest rate calculated yearly based upon ten year Treasury note index, plus an add-on determined by congress.
 The interest rate is capped at 9.5%.

 - Eligibility is determined by a student's financial need and grade level. - First-time borrowers and transfer students must complete entrance counseling before any funds will be disbursed.
-Upon withdrawal from the university or graduation, all recipients must also complete exit counseling. - Funds will be disbursed via EFT (Electronic Funds Transfer).
+Upon withdrawal from the University or graduation, all recipients must also complete exit counseling. - When a refund is applicable, funds will be disbursed electronically directly to the student preassigned account, or if necessary via paper check.